learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter4/course.md

 <img src="/images/chapter4_5.png" />

-**You can also view the transaction on the blockchain** if you search for your wallet address via a Blockchain explorer like [Etherscan](https://etherscan.io/).
+**You can also view the transaction on the blockchain** if you search for your wallet address via a Blockchain explorer like <a href="https://etherscan.io/" target="_blank" >Etherscan</a> .
 Blockchain explorers are public tools (usable by anyone) that allow people to search through the blockchain and check all transactions.
 If you have a spare minute go there and have a look, it’s nice to see ones’ transactions make history!